Cycling in Derbyshire and the Peak District

 Find the car park at Woodnook Lane, Cutthorpe, S42 7AU.
 There is no café, but there are toilets and often an ice cream van!

-Circular cycle tours in Derbyshire and the Peak District
+Circular cycle tours in the Peak District and Derbyshire

-You can choose your own routes around the National Park using either the Ordnance Survey Tour Map for the Peak District or the Sustrans pocket-sized Peak District map, or of course you can pick routes from the very good cycle guide books to the area.
-For Derby itself and the immediate area, the Sustrans East Midlands map covers the area.
+You can choose your own routes around the National Park using the Ordnance Survey Tour Map for the Peak District or the Goldeneye Peak District map – Cycling Country Lanes & Traffic-free Family Routes, or of course you can pick routes from the very good cycle guide books to the area.

 The Buxton and Bakewell Loop